-- Over 1,300 GSA Properties in our targeted size are spread throughout U.S. 14 - Company strategy of mitigating lease renewal risk by owning specialized, mission critical and customer service functioned properties, portfolio diversification by agency and location and through careful acquisition of staggered lease expirations.
+- Over 1,300 GSA Properties in our targeted size are spread throughout U.S. 12 - Company strategy of mitigating lease renewal risk by owning specialized, mission critical and customer service GSA Properties, plus portfolio diversification by agency and location and through careful acquisition of staggered lease expirations.

-Our Strategy
+Investment Strategy

 We believe there is a significant opportunity to acquire and build a portfolio consisting of high-quality GSA Properties at attractive risk-adjusted returns.
-We seek primarily to acquire "citizen service" properties, or properties that are "mission critical" to an agency function.
-Further, we primarily target properties located within secondary or smaller markets, within size ranges of 5,000-50,000 rentable square feet, and in their first term after construction or retrofitted to post-9/11 standards.
+We seek primarily to acquire "citizen service" GSA Properties, or GSA Properties that are "mission critical" to an agency's function.
+Further, we primarily target GSA Properties located in secondary or smaller markets, with sizes ranging from 5,000 to 50,000 rentable square feet, and in their first term after construction or to post-9/11 standards. our portfolio of 13 GSA Properties, eight are LEED® certified.